 Preheat your oven to 375º or your grill to medium-high.

-- Prepare the homemade teriyaki sauce
+- Prepare the homemade teriyaki sauce ingredients

 Add coconut aminos, ginger, sesame oil, rice vinegar, garlic, black pepper, crushed red pepper, molasses, honey, and diced pineapple to a bowl and mix together with a fork or whisk.
+This makes up your spicy homemade teriyaki sauce.

 - Marinate the salmon

-Place your salmon in a foil pan or baking dish lined with aluminum foil.
+Place salmon in a single layer in a foil pan or baking dish, skin side down.
+If using a baking sheet or dish to cook, line it with aluminum foil.
 Pour sauce over the salmon.
-Save about 1/2 cup of sauce for after your salmon is cooked.

 Remove salmon from the grill or oven.
 Serve with rice, broccoli, Brussels sprouts, or your favorite veggie.